joramwessels/MGR/logbook.md

 ## Week 1
 __**Th 13-04-2017**__
-**11:00-11:45:** Introductory brainstorm.
+**11:00-11:45:** Introductory meeting.
 The current plan is to directly apply an RNN to the signal, using ID3 tags as target variables.
 The dataset will include Electronic subgenres only, but this may change depending on early results.
 My next coarse of action:
  * ✔ Research different types of RNNs
  * ✔ Search for existing MGR algorithms using RNNs/NNs (ISMIR, MGR challenges)